Shao-RMSGAL/AMCSET/README.md

 Add the input stream reference (std::istream& inputStream) as a member in the InputFields class so that it can be better handled.

-### Implement Object-Oriented Programming for I/O functions
+### Implement Object-Oriented Programming for I/O functions (Development)

 Currently several user-interface functions (those in [utilities.cpp](src/utilities.cpp)) are not wrapped with objects, and are in the global scope.
 This is bad practice that can lead to disorganized code.
 The I/O functions should be wrapped into an IOHandler class which manages I/O operations through member variables and functions.

-### Proper Licensing
+### Proper Licensing (Development)

 While the project has a license file, the project is not yet properly licensed.
 It needs a copyright disclaimer, as well as proper header files with the copyright notice.
+Notice should be aquired from Dr. Shao and any other invested parties before proper licensing is enforced.

 It should adhere to the [GNU Licensing Guidelines](https://www.gnu.org/licenses/gpl-howto.html).